dmdhassan/trivia-app/README.md

 #### Backend

-The [backend](./backend/README.md) directory contains a partially completed Flask and SQLAlchemy server.
-You will work primarily in `__init__.py` to define your endpoints and can reference models.py for DB and SQLAlchemy setup.
-These are the files you'd want to edit in the backend:

-1. `backend/flaskr/__init__.py`
-2. `backend/test_flaskr.py`

-> View the [Backend README](./backend/README.md) for more details.

 Navigate to backend directory and run `pip install -r requirements.txt` in the terminal.
 All required packages are included in the requirements file.

 To start the server and run the application, run the following commands in the terminal: